AndersenJ/japanese-game-tools/README.md

 * convert (can usually be found in a package labeled imagemagick or something)
 * tesseract

-You'll also need the japanese data pack for tesseract, and you'll need to install the tinysegmenter package through pip3.
+You'll also need the japanese data pack for tesseract, and you'll need to install the tinysegmenter3 package through pip3.

 ### Usage
 ```